modernweb-dev/web/docs/blog/introducing-modern-web/index.md

 We are very excited to announce [web test runner](../../docs/test-runner/overview.md), one of the major projects we have been working on for the past months.

 There are already a lot of testing solutions out there today.
-Unfortunately, all of them either run tests in Node.js and mock browser APIs using something like JSDom or don't support native es modules out of the box.
+Unfortunately, all of them either run tests in Node.js and mock browser APIs using something like JSDom or they don't support native es modules out of the box.

 We think that making browser code compatible for testing in node is unnecessarily complex.
 Running tests in real browsers give greater confidence in (cross-browser) compatibility and makes writing and debugging tests more approachable.

-### Key features
+### Highlights

 - Headless testing using [Puppeteer](../../docs/test-runner/browsers/puppeteer.md), [Playwright](../../docs/test-runner/browsers/playwright.md), or [Selenium](../../docs/test-runner/browsers/selenium.md). <br>
 - Reports logs, 404s, and errors from the browser.